Super Lawyers

-Cerebral palsy is an umbrella-like term that describes chronic non-progressive disorders impairing control of movement that first appear as an infant.
-Cerebral palsy generally does not get worse over time.
+Cerebral palsy is an umbrella term that describes chronic non-progressive disorders impairing movement control that first appears as an infant.

-As a result, patients with the ataxic cerebral palsy sometimes ambulate with jerking movements and a wide-based gait.
+As a result, patients with ataxic cerebral palsy sometimes ambulate with jerking movements and a wide-based gait.
 These patients may also suffer from tremors that can complicate the performance of daily activities that require fine motor function.
-Ataxic CP may also cause loss of oral control that results in difficulties with speech and with chewing and swallowing.
+Ataxic CP may also cause loss of oral control, resulting in speech, chewing, and swallowing difficulties.

 Ataxic cerebral palsy is the least common form of CP.
-Only about 5-10% of all cerebral palsy cases are diagnosed as ataxic CP.
+Less than 5% of all cerebral palsy cases are diagnosed as ataxic CP.

 What Are the Symptoms of Ataxic Cerebral Palsy?